aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-compound-curve-geometry/_index.md

 var top = (ILineString)Geometry.FromText("LineString (1 4, 4 4)");
 ```

-### Step 5: Add Component Curves to the Compound Curve
+### Step 5: add component curves to the compound curve
-Each component is appended in order, ensuring the geometry remains continuous and correctly oriented.
+Append each component in order so the geometry stays continuous and correctly oriented.

 ```csharp
 compoundCurve.AddCurve(bottom);